kobi876/kobi876/README.md

 - 👋 Hi, I’m @kobi876
 - 👀 I’m interested in math, science, and computers
-- 🌱 I’m currently learning grade 12
+- 🌱 I’m currently studying computer engineering @ Toronto Metropolitan University
 - 💞️ I’m looking to collaborate on different projects
 - 📫 You can contact me by emailing me at kobikan@gmail.com